Séamus Callanan: Senior

 On 15 July 2012, Callanan was selected amongst the substitutes when Tipperary qualified to play Waterford in a second successive Munster final.
 He came on as a substitute for Noel McGrath at left corner-forward and ended the game with a fourth winners' medal in five seasons after a 2-17 to 0-16 victory.

 On 5 May 2013, Callanan was selected at left corner-forward when Tipperary faced Kilkenny in the National League final.
 He scored two points from play but ended on the losing side following a 2-17 to 0-20 defeat.

 Callanan lined out at full-forward in a second successive National League final against Kilkenny on 4 May 2014.
 He top scored for Tipperary with 0-09 in the 2-25 to 1-27 defeat.
 Callanan ended the league as top scorer with 5-62.
 On 7 September 2014, Callanan scored seven points from full-forward in a 1-28 to 3-22 draw with Kilkenny in the All-Ireland final.
 He retained his position on the starting fifteen for the replay on 27 September 2014, however, he ended the game on the losing side in spite of top scoring with 2-05 in the 2-17 to 2-14 defeat.
 Callanan ended the season as the championship's top scorer with 9-50.
 He also received his first All-Star award but lost out to Richie Hogan in the race to be named Hurler of the Year.

 On 12 July 2015, Callanan was at full-forward when Tipperary qualified for a Munster final appearance against Waterford.
 He scored six points and ended the game with a fifth winners' medal following the 0-21 to 0-16 victory.

+On 16 August 2015, Callanan started against Galway in the semi-final of the 2015 All-Ireland Championship at Croke Park.
+Callanan scored 3-9 (3-4 from play) during the game to win the man of the match award but Galway won the game with a late point.

 Callanan finished the season by being nominated for Hurler of the Year, however, he lost out for the second year in succession with T. J. Reid taking the accolade.
 He also received a second successive All-Star award.